 If you don’t choose to import an existing key, or if you don’t have an existing key, you’ll be provided with a private key on the next screen after you press Create Key.

-Now, as you see above, there are 3 stored keys.
-All 3 are set to default, meaning that they’ll be automatically added to any instance you create.
+Now, as an example, there is three stored keys.
+All three are set to default, meaning that they’ll be automatically added to any instance you create.

 The display will show the Name of the SSH key, the RSA Finger Print and the option if the key is set to default.
 For each one, there’s an action button to the right.
 There, you can show public key, remove key or delete key (explained below).